dbayardAWS/intro-data-lake/lab2/README.md

  limit 50;
 ```

 * Click "Run query".
 Here you can see the power of Redshift with Spectrum to be able to easily combine Data Warehouse data with Data Lake data.
-And the "Accoutrements Yodelling Pickle" product and reviews certainly seem like they may be worth further exploration...
+Seems like some of the clever reviewers of the Banana Slicer also had thoughts on [How to Avoid Huge Ships](https://www.amazon.com/dp/0870334336) and the "Accoutrements Yodelling Pickle"...

 ![screenshot](images/RS13.png)